chgenly/pico-wwwvb/README.md

 ### Antenna wires

 Take two of the male to female pin cables.
 Cut the wire about two inches away from the male connector.
 (Throw away the female side.)
-Solder one of these into hole for GPIO 1, and the other to the adjacent hole for ground.
+Solder one of these into the hole for GPIO 2, and the other to the adjacent hole for ground.

 ![pico-wwvb board](images/pico_wwvb_board.jpg)
-PICO W board showing LEDs and antenna connection
+PICO W board showing LEDs and antenna connection.
+Picture taken before antenna was moved to GPIO 2.

 ### Antenna